claytonjwong/feedback/README.md

 5. Accept we can't control how others view us
     * having compassion and empathy for others profoundly effects how we see others and their feedback
       * think about your dad as a wounded little boy he must have been, and give that little boy a hug

+## Cultivate a Growth Identity

+Build an identity which is robust and feedback friendly (*not* fragile and feedback adverse).

+Our identity is the story we tell ourselves about ourselves; thus, feedback which contradicts our story threatens who we think we are.
+However, we can all learn to hold our identity stories from more resilent perspectives via 2 strategies:

+1. Terminate simple identity labels and foster complexity
+2. Transition from fixed mindset to growth mindset

+### 1. Terminate simple identity labels and foster complexity
+* simple identity labels remind us of what matters most in our lives
+  * labels are simple because they are "all or nothing" attributes
+    * this leads to exaggered feedback distortions and/or denial
+    * black and white identity stories operate like a light switch, but life isn't that simple (there's evidence for the opposite in each perspective)

+#### 3 Things to Accept About Ourselves

+1. You will make mistakes
+    * our first inclation is to defend ourselves and/or deny it
+    * accepting takes pressure off of ourselves
+2. You have complex intentions
+    * Mixed with our positive intentions are negative intentions:
+      * self-promoting, vengence, greed, etc.
+3. You have contributed to the problem
+    * when we believe we are the "wronged party" we don't bother listening to feedback; however, we have both contributed to the problem, so we must look at the whole picture (you + me) to learn from feedback
+    * attempting to be perfect is *not* a viable way to escape negative feedback
+      * accepting our imperfections is our only choice

+### 2. Transition from fixed mindset to growth mindset

+We can consider our skills as fixed "as is" or as flexible and capable of dynamic adaptation.
+Growth mindsets assume a skill can be cultivated over time.

+We can get better with effort, and effort matters most with the life values which matter most to us.
+Challenges are opportunities for coaching and evaluation feedback to help us to improve.